OfItselfSo/Tanta/README.md

 ## The Book

 There is a book entitled "Windows Media Foundation: Getting Started in C#" available free of charge at the link [http://www.OfItselfSo.com/Tanta](http://www.OfItselfSo.com/Tanta).
 It is nearly 300 pages in length and, hopefully, along with the Sample Projects will enable you to write your own C# WMF applications.
-Although the book is intended for the C# programmer it does contain plenty of background material that would be of use to users of other languages.
+Although the book is intended for the C# programmer it does contain plenty of background material which would be of use to users of other languages.

 It should be noted that the above book, although it is a free download, is copywrited material.
 Please do not distribute or copy it (in whole or in part) without permission.
 If there is sufficient interest a paper version may be made available at nominal cost.